 The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
-There is only a single price for any share as determined from time to time by reference to a particular Valuation Point.
-The Net Asset Value per share of the Company is currently calculated on each Dealing Day at 12.00 noon.
+There is only a single price for any share as determined by reference to a particular valuation point.
+The Net Asset Value per share is currently calculated weekly at 12 noon on a Thursday, but excluding the Thursday falling in the same week of the last business day of the month, when the valuation will take place at 12 noon on the last business day of the month.

-The ACD may at any time during a business day carry out an additional valuation if the ACD considers it desirable to do so.
+The ACD, with agreement with the Depositary, may at any time during a business day carry out an additional valuation if the ACD considers it desirable to do so.